-To gain experience with PolySNAP, a simple run using 21 X-ray powder diffraction patterns is performed.
-The example assumes the program defaults are used, and any more advanced options are unnecessary.
+To gain experience with PolySNAP in automatic mode, a walkthrough of a simple run using 22 X-ray powder diffraction patterns is presented.
+The example assumes the program defaults are used.

-To begin, launch the PolySNAP program from either the icon on Windows desktop or via the shortcut in the Windows Start menu.
+To begin, launch PolySNAP 2 from either the icon on the Windows desktop or via the shortcut in the Windows Start menu.